My Cookie Journey

 Instructions

 • Cube the butter into the mixer bowl and cream it on medium speed until soft peaks form.
-Add the sugar and continue mixing for 3 minutes on medium speed.
-Next, add the egg, honey, and almond extract, blending until fully incorporated.
-Scrape down the bowl, then add about a third of the flour mixture at a time, mixing just until combined.
-Avoid overmixing.
+Add the sugar and continue mixing on medium speed for 3 minutes.
+Add the egg, honey, and almond extract, mixing until fully incorporated.
+Scrape down the sides and bottom of the bowl.

 Share this recipe